yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 ### Continuous Integration

 As a developer, I am responsible for the deliveries I make myself to the "production" platform in the hands of end users.
-As such, my work starts not when I get specifications nor write the first version, but rather when investigating the effects of the patch that is actually in production runtime.
+As such, my work on a feature finishes not after I push a patch in a branch, not after it has passed tests, not after it was deployed into production, but after I have investigated on the effects of my patch in production: did it cause significant performance regression ? how can I measure the impact on the user base ?

-Prior to doing deployments, ensure that your systems have properly integrated new upstream versions: do the package update and upgrade operations and ensure services are functionnal after a reboot, first on the staging server and once that succeeds fully on the production server.
+But, prior to doing deployments, ensure that your systems have properly integrated new upstream versions: do the package update and upgrade operations and ensure services are functionnal after a reboot, first on the staging server and once that succeeds fully on the production server.

-Deployments must be as small and often as possible, rather than big and once in a month or week.
+Deployments must be as small and often as possible (objective 10 deploys a day), rather than big and once in a month or week.

 When you write data migrations there will be a good chances you enjoy the restore.sh script after an unexpected data migration input or something.

 Any breaks or step that takes more than 5 minutes should be reviewed, considered as "impediments".
 A typical pipeline for a full project should not